pilkiad/caelum/README.md

 # funl

-Silly experimental languag where absolutely everything is a function
+Silly experimental language where absolutely everything is a function.

 I developed this idea while talking to a coworker about how greate the idea of tcl is - to build a complex language from incredibly simple rules.